MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Charizard Normal`
 `Charizard Name`: Saying you'd found a new cave and all!

+`Blastoise Pain`
-Blastoise Pain: Yeah....
+`Blastoise Name`: Yeah....
 I just happened to be swimming by in the sea when I spotted this cave...

+`Blastoise Pain`
-Blastoise Pain: I didn't expect it to be a dungeon this rough...
+`Blastoise Name`: I didn't expect it to be a dungeon this rough...
 Gasp, gasp...

 `Charizard Normal`
 `Charizard Name`: Heh!
 I thought a different combo would be a good change of pace...

 `Charizard Normal`
 `Charizard Name`: But you're pathetic!
 So much for Mr. Big Shot Blastoise!

+`Blastoise Angry`
-Blastoise Angry: Wh-what!
+`Blastoise Name`: Wh-what!
 Call me pathetic, will you?!

+`Blastoise Pain`
-Blastoise Pain: What you've seen of me so far is nothing!
+`Blastoise Name`: What you've seen of me so far is nothing!

+`Blastoise Angry`
-Blastoise Angry: Never... underestimate Blastoise!
+`Blastoise Name`: Never... underestimate Blastoise!

+`Blastoise Angry`
-Blastoise Angry: Wroooooooaaaaar!
+`Blastoise Name`: Wroooooooaaaaar!

 `Charizard Happy`
 `Charizard Name`: Hahaha!
 There!
 You're still feeling frisky!

 `Charizard Happy`
 `Charizard Name`: That's the spirit!
 I think we're getting close.
 Let's keep it going!

+`Blastoise Normal`
-Blastoise: ...!
+`Blastoise Name`: ...!
 So you did that to motivate me... ...Thanks.

 `Charizard Normal`
 `Charizard Name`: Hey, no problem.
 Let's move!

 `Charizard Normal`
 `Charizard Name`: Hm?
 What's wrong?
 Are you still wiped out?

+`Blastoise Normal`
-Blastoise: ...No.
+`Blastoise Name`: ...No.
 That's not it.

+`Blastoise Normal`
-Blastoise: ...Just now.
+`Blastoise Name`: ...Just now.
 Did you hear something?

+`Blastoise Normal`
-Blastoise: I thought I heard a voice...
+`Blastoise Name`: I thought I heard a voice...

 `Charizard Normal`
 `Charizard Name`: ...No?
 I don't hear anything.

 💬: ............Is it you...?

 💬: ......Who...disturbs...my sleep...
 Is it you?!

 `Charizard Normal`